-Join Doug Rose for an in-depth discussion in this video What you should know, part of Comparing Agile Software Tools.
+Join Doug Rose for an in-depth discussion in this video What you should know, part of Agile Project Management: Comparing Agile Tools.

 - [Doug] So, you all know who I am because of the intro video, so let's talk a little bit about you.
 I'm going to make some assumptions about you.
 The first is that you know a little bit about Agile.
 You've been through my Agile at Work series, or you've watched Agile Project Management with Bob McGannon, or Transitioning from Waterfall to Agile Project Management with Kelley O'Connell, or maybe the Agile Product Owner Role with Angela Wick.
 So, my point is that you have some background knowledge about Agile, and you'll understand a little bit about some of the roles and some of the processes that make up part of the Agile mindset.